-Figure 11: Observed sex-specific length-at-age data from the individual sources with length and age data, along with all sources combined with the estimated length-at-age curves.
+Figure 11: Observed sex-specific (red is female, blue is male, gray is unsexed) length-at-age data from the individual sources with length and age data, along with all sources combined with the estimated length-at-age curves.

 Figure 12: Length at age in the beginning of the year in the ending year of the model.